vgonisanz/gim/README.md

 # GIM

+General input manager.

-General input manager, This project make a little macro recorder to re-play actions thought keyboard using QT and qxtglobalshortcut as dependencies.
+Samples to get actions thought keyboard using QT and qxtglobalshortcut as dependencies.

+Limitations:
+* If a shortcut already exist, cannot parse it.
+* Shall register manually all inputs in qt enum mode.